Selective engagements

 - Clarify an early idea

-- When useful, package work for handoff to internal or external developers
+- When useful, package the work for a later builder or internal team

 Depending on scope, deliverables can include hosted or local demos, documented files, and, when useful, a GitHub repository intended as a foundation for later development — not a commitment to ongoing production work.

-Engagements are kept focused and bounded so the work stays practical and useful.
+Engagements are kept focused and bounded so the work stays practical, useful, and centered on learning rather than delivery management.

 Pricing